AnnNaserNabil/AutoMLBench/README.md

-# AutoMLBench- Automated ML Model Benchmarking Library
+# automlbench- Automated ML Model Benchmarking Library

 ## 📌 Overview
-AutoMLBench is a Python package designed to automate the training, comparison, and evaluation of multiple machine learning models for **classification, regression, and clustering tasks**.
+automlbench is a Python package designed to automate the training, comparison, and evaluation of multiple machine learning models for **classification, regression, and clustering tasks**.
 It simplifies the **preprocessing, model selection, and performance analysis** process for both beginners and advanced users.

 ## 🚀 Features
 ✅ **Automated model benchmarking** – Compare multiple models with minimal effort.